aristanetworks/ansible-collection-eos-l3ls-evpn/ansible_collections/arista/avd/docs/contribution/authoring_eos_cli_config_gen.md

 4. **Defined Checks:**
 - Avoid `arista.avd.defined` check for parent keys when directly checking for child keys.
 - No need to add `arista.avd.defined` check When using `arista.avd.default()` filter.
-5. **Password Security:** Do not display passwords or password types in documentation template; use `arista.avd.hide_passwords` filter.
+5. **Password Security:** Avoid displaying passwords in the documentation template and use the `arista.avd.hide_passwords` filter to hide it.
-6. **Config Order:** Ensure the order of configuration matches EOS CLI.
+6. **Config Order:** Ensure the order and indentation of configuration matches EOS CLI.
 7. **Exclamation Marks:** Place exclamation marks `!` correctly as per the EOS running-config.
 8. Along with EOS config template, update the documentation template as well (if required).
-9. Implement only those commands whoes output is seen on EOS device running-config.
+9. Implement only commands visible in running-config of the EOS device.

 ### Build Schemas and Documentation